-This was going to be my weekend guide to Hong Kong but so far everything I listed was about food.
-So I thought this would be a great foodies guide to Hong Kong 🙂 I hope you all know how much I love food and that I am a really picky eater.
-Picky in the way that I know good food and I won’t settle for mediocre.
-Way to many times have I decided to “treat” myself to eating out only to have the food disappoint.
+This was going to be my weekend guide to Hong Kong but so far everything I listed was about food, naturally.
+So I thought this would be a great foodies guide to Hong Kong 🙂 I hope you all know how much I love food and don’t like to settle for bad food.
+Way to many times have I decided to “treat” myself, out only to have the food disappoint.
 Waste of money and calories!
+I won’t let this happen to you.

 A Foodies Guide To Hong Kong

-Mana – Mana is probably one of the best “fast food” vegetarian places I have been to.
+Mana – Mana is probably one of the best “fast food” vegetarian places I have been to in Hong Kong.
 I’ve been there about four times now and love it.
 You can get wraps, salad bowls, desserts, juices.
 All of it is vegetarian and relatively cheap.
 It’s crazy busy at lunch time so avoid peak times.
+Also their falafel wrap is amazing.
+Deff try.

 Lok Cha Tea House – A vegetarian foodies dream!
-All I wanted was some dim sum so I was stoked to find this dim sum house in Hong Kong Park!
+All I wanted was some dim sum for my birthday so I was stoked to find this dim sum house in Hong Kong Park!
 I went a little crazy ordering but everything was really good.
-The only thing I wouldn’t get was the sesame rice wraps because it tasted like peanut butter on a floppy rice paper.
-Their dumplings and onion cakes were awesomeeee though.
+The only thing I wouldn’t get again was the sesame rice wraps because it tasted like peanut butter on a floppy rice paper.
+Their dumplings and onion cakes were awesomeeee though, I highly recommend.
 You have to order a tea with your food which I thought was strange.
 The tea is as expensive as the food so choose wisely.

 Teakha – When I saw the name Teakha I knew I had to go!
 Teakha is the name of my dog so I couldn’t help myself.
 We got some scones and the matcha white chocolate one was amazinggg.
 Since Teakha is such a small cafe you have to order a drink as well in order for the owners to keep the place running.
 I wasn’t a huge fan of the chai I got but it’s worth checking out.